 The Australian Girls Choir (AGC) has been providing high quality Performing Arts education and wonderful performance opportunities to many thousands of girls from across the country for over 30 years.

 The AGC was established in 1984 by Judith Curphey OAM, with 150 girls rehearsing in four classes in the Melbourne suburb of Burwood and Judith as the sole tutor.
 The appeal of our unique approach to combining dance with choral music meant that it was not long before chapters of the organisation opened in other cities around Australia.
-Today we are proud to have over 4000 girls learning to sing, dance and perform in Adelaide, Brisbane, Melbourne, Perth and Sydney.
+Today we are proud to have 5000 girls learning to sing, dance and perform in Adelaide, Brisbane, Melbourne, Perth and Sydney.

 The founding philosophy behind the AGC is that every child can learn to sing given encouragement and training, and our dynamic and inclusive curriculum is designed to cater to varying abilities and confidence levels.
 Girls have fun, make friends and blossom musically and socially as members of the AGC.

-There is no greater testament to our reputation than our selection by Qantas to represent the 'Spirit of Australia' in their highly acclaimed 'I Still Call Australia Home advertising campaigns.
+There is no greater testament to our reputation than our selection by Qantas to represent the 'Spirit of Australia' in their highly acclaimed 'I Still Call Australia Home' advertising campaigns.
 The AGC was approached by Qantas to be involved in 1998 after an appearance with the National Boys Choir at Carols by Candlelight.
 The filming of the four major campaigns has taken place in spectacular locations around the world including a glacier in Argentina, a Massai village in Africa, amongst the Terracotta Warriors in China, and in the breathtaking Kings Canyon in the Northern Territory.
-We are delighted to have involved thousands of our girls in the filming of the advertisements and in live performances for Qantas during our fifteen year relationship.
+We are delighted to have involved thousands of our girls in the filming of the advertisements and in live performances for Qantas during our eighteen year relationship.